kqr/kqr.github.com/_posts/2012-11-19-part-5-pattern-matching.md

  *  Write a little quiz program, that asks a few questions that the user has to answer.
 Interaction might look something like

-        What is first name of Waters in Pink Floyd?
+    <pre>What is first name of Waters in Pink Floyd?
     > Roger

     Correct!

     How many questions are there in this quiz?
     > 2

     Wrong!

     What is the airspeed velocity of an unladen swallow?
     > African or European?

-        Aaaaargh!
+    Aaaaargh!</pre>

     Try to beat your own quiz!
 See what happens if you answer something like "roger" instead of "Roger."

  *  I have provided the following code for you.
-Save it and load it into <abbr>GHC</abbr>i and try to figure out what the `uncapitalise` function does.
-Hint: It takes only one argument.
+The second line makes the function `toLower` from the module `Data.Char` available, so that the `uncapitalise` function can use it.

         module Main where
-        import Data.Char
+        import Data.Char (toLower)

         uncapitalise = map toLower
     <div class="label">A snippet of ready-made code to enhance your program... if you can apply it correctly!</div>

+    Copy the program and load it into <abbr>GHC</abbr>i and try to figure out what the `uncapitalise` function does.
+Hint: It takes only one argument.
 Remember that using a function is simply writing the name of it followed by its arguments, space separated, so you would do something like

         *Main> uncapitalise 〈argument〉